ambienthack/mistape-be/readme.txt

 Currently no, as this is a bit more complex feature, and plugin is light and robust.
 Though, it may be implemented if there is demand.

-= There is no support of my language.
-How to change the text users see? = See help section in admin Mistape page, there are filters for the strings.
+= There is no support for my language.
+How to change the text users see? = "Press Ctrl+Enter" caption can be customized since version 1.0.3.
+The rest of strings can be translated using hooks.
+For strings filters list see help section in Mistape admin page.